Hoodlum (film): Plot

-In 1934, Ellsworth “Bumpy” Johnson (Laurence Fishburne) is released from Sing Sing and returns to Harlem, where mobster Dutch Schultz (Tim Roth) asserts his control of the lucrative numbers game.
-Schultz begrudgingly reports to Mafia boss Charles “Lucky” Luciano (Andy Garcia), who pays bribes to special prosecutor Thomas E. Dewey (William Atherton) to protect his business.
+In 1934, Ellsworth "Bumpy" Johnson is released from Sing Sing and returns to Harlem, where mobster Dutch Schultz asserts his control of the lucrative numbers game.
+Schultz begrudgingly reports to Mafia boss Charles "Lucky" Luciano, who pays bribes to special prosecutor Thomas E. Dewey to protect his business.

-Reuniting with his cousin "Illinois" Gordon (Chi McBride), Bumpy returns to the employ of Harlem crime boss Madame Queen (Cicely Tyson), whose business is threatened by Schultz.
-Bumpy is introduced to Francine (Vanessa Williams), a friend of Illinois’ girlfriend Mary (Loretta Devine).
+Reuniting with his cousin "Illinois" Gordon, Bumpy returns to the employ of Harlem crime boss Madame Queen, whose business is threatened by Schultz.
+Bumpy is introduced to Francine, a friend of Illinois' girlfriend Mary.
 Schultz’s meeting with the Queen ends in a standoff when he presents her with a rival’s testicles.
 Walking Francine home from a club, Bumpy charms her with his poetry.

-Madame Queen is attacked by Schultz’s men, led by black enforcer Bub Hewlett (Clarence Williams III), but Bumpy and fellow mobster Whispers (Paul Benjamin) repel the assassins and rescue her.
+Madame Queen is attacked by Schultz’s men, led by black enforcer Bub Hewlett, but Bumpy and fellow mobster Whispers repel the assassins and rescue her.
 At a meeting of the Commission, Schultz states his determination to take over Harlem.
 After robbing Schultz’s operation with Illinois, Bumpy is chastised by Madame Queen for making his own decisions.
-Schultz then hires two hitmen, the Salke brothers, to kill Bumpy, and has his police contact, NYPD Captain Foley (Richard Bradford), arrange for Madame Queen's arrest.
+Schultz then hires two hitmen, the Salke brothers, to kill Bumpy, and has his police contact, NYPD Captain Foley, arrange for Madame Queen's arrest.
 At a party, a 17-year-old named Tyrone asks Bumpy for a job, and Francine struggles to reconcile her feelings for Bumpy with his criminal ways.

 The Salkes break into Bumpy’s home, killing his guards, but Bumpy ambushes them and kills one while a terrified Francine shoots the other dead.
 Illinois is beaten and robbed by Foley and his officers, while Madame Queen is arrested for illegal gambling.
 Taking over her operation, Bumpy enlists Tyrone as a runner, and ignores the Queen’s orders to avoid violence.
 By May 1935, he is locked in an all-out war with Schultz.
 His wealth and power grow, as does the body count, including Tyrone.
 Bumpy’s attempt to comfort Tyrone’s mother at his funeral is rejected.